Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 “When we notice a connection between our present fears and their origins in early life, we are finding out how much of our identity is designed by fear.
 Is fear the architect of me?”David Richo

 “I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.”Nelson Mandela

 Fear serves us well as a messenger, but is often not a good decision maker.
 Fear alerts us to a threat, but then tends to favor an rushed response of either fighting, freezing or fleeing.
 We should listen to fear, but need to take ownership of our own decisions.
 For this we need courage.

 Courage is the ability to make conscious and considered choices, despite our fear.
-Courage therefore is a practice, and like any practice, can be improved.
+Courage is a practice and as with any practice, is something that we can improve.

 Finding courage in calm

 In order to make a considered decision, we need to find calm and objectiveness.
 We can achieve this by connecting ourselves to the present moment.
 We pause, breathe deeply and ask ourselves “What do I need to do now in this moment?“.

 If our fear relates to something in the future, this question brings us back to what concrete action can be taken now.
 If there is nothing to be done in this moment, we have nothing to be afraid of in this moment.
 We release ourselves from needing to make a rushed, fear driven decision.
 We find calm and give ourselves compassion for the fear we feel.

 When grounded in the present moment, we can better assess the threat.
 We reassess both the importance of what fear is trying to protect and whether it still needs protection.
 We can then decide the best way to respond.

 At times our fear is in relation to a threat that does not exist, is highly unlikely or unrealistic, or that we can do nothing about.
 In this case, fear is not helpful and only limits us.
 This type of fear includes the following: